thom4parisot/photography/source/_posts/2015/walthamstow-marshes.md

       country: England
       venue: Walthamstow Marshes

-date: 2013-03-01
+date: 2015-06-06
 description: |
-  I lived in London for 5 years.
-It has been a self-discovery journey through people, places and experiences.
+  I moved in the Tottenham area in early 2015.
+One my first walk led me to the Lea river, and this particular crossing right after Springfield Park.

-  I rooted there my love for nature, diversity and pluri-disciplinary approaches.
+  Every time I walked on the Horse Shoe bridge, I felt joy, peace and well rooted in myself.
-image: 2013/london/51460005.jpg
+image: 2015/walthamstow-marshes/B290516-R1-00-1.jpg
 ---